-Member roles have to be defined, compatible, complementary, complete,congruous, and should cover everything that needs to be accomplished.
-The key to tapping into the potential synergy of the team is proper task delegation, based on various strengths of the members.
+Member roles have to be defined, compatible, complementary, complete, congruous, and should cover everything that needs to be accomplished.
+The key to tapping into the potential synergy of the team is proper task delegation, based on various strengths of its members.

 The Structure for Cooperation - Accepted Leadership

 High-performing team leaders are flexible, service-oriented, and task-driven.
-An effective team leader quickly adjusts to various situations and personalities, keeps team purpose in mind at all times, and remembers that the leadership role is designed to serve, not to be served.
+An effective team leader quickly adjusts to various situations and personalities, keeps the team's purpose in mind at all times, and remembers that the leadership role is designed to serve, not to be served.

 The Method of Cooperation - Effective Processes

 The process needs to be well defined, designed, documented, straightforward, and continually improved.
-It’s not just about how the team gets things done, but how it thinks as a unity as well.
-These processes need to be mastered,mapped, and changed when required.
-The unoptimized process is nothing more than a time-waster and a taxation on productivity.
+It’s not just about how the team gets things done, but how it thinks as a whole as well.
+These processes need to be mastered, mapped, and changed when required.
+The unoptimized process is nothing more than a time-waster and taxation on productivity.